Aeroflot Flight 244: Aftermath

 The Brazinskas were tried and imprisoned, but Turkey refused to extradite them to the Soviet authorities.
 The plane with its passengers was soon returned to the USSR.
 After spending some time in prison, the Brazinskas were granted amnesty in 1974 and made their way to Venezuela and finally to the United States.
 They were initially arrested but later allowed to apply for asylum.

 The Soviet Union condemned the United States for granting asylum to murderers and pressed for their extradition.
 Up until the dissolution of the Soviet Union in 1991, the Soviet government continued to press for the extradition of the Brazinskas, and regularly assailed what they alleged was American hypocrisy in harboring terrorists who attack the aircraft of socialist countries, while pursuing very different actions against terrorists who attacked American nationals, such as in the Achille Lauro case.

 In 2002, Algirdas (now known as Albert Victor White) was convicted in Santa Monica of murdering his 77-year-old father Pranas (by then known as Frank White) during a family argument.
+He was sentenced to 16 years to life in prison for second degree murder with a deadly weapon.

 After the hijacking, flight number 244 was still in use, even after the Dissolution of the Soviet Union in 1991.
 The current flight departs from Moscow to Mahé, Seychelles.